rym hayouni

 immanent

-I looked and all I found was dirt, soil, biomass, decaying debris, stones inhabited by microscopic organisms, a complex stratum composed of various "others".
+i looked and all i found was dirt, soil, biomass, decaying debris, stones inhabited by microscopic organisms, a complex layer composed of various "others"

-Vivieros De Castro, a brazilian anthropologist interested in the amazonian cosmologies and amerindian perspectivism (the way in which humans, animals, and spirits see both themselves and one another, an idea that suggests a redefinition of the classical categories of « nature », « culture », « super nature » based on the concept of perspective). said in one of his lectures: "the experience that each 'self' has of the 'other' can, however, be radically different from the experience that the 'other' has of its own appearance and practices." -- Lecture 1, p.
+Vivieros De Castro* said in one of his lectures: "the experience that each 'self' has of the 'other' can, however, be radically different from the experience that the 'other' has of its own appearance and practices." -- Lecture 1, p.
 51

-it is a world of relative semblances, where different kinds of beings see the same things differently.
+my research this term will focus on this world of relative semblances, where different kinds of beings see the same things differently

 Press the Play button to start playing